1971 Pan American Games

-The 1971 Pan American Games, officially known as the VI Pan American Games (VI Juegos Panamericanos) and commonly known as Cali 1971, were held in Cali, Colombia, from 30 July to 13 August 1971.
-(One source dates the Games from July 25 to August 8.)
+The 1971 Pan American Games, officially known as the VI Pan American Games (VI Juegos Panamericanos) - commonly referred to as Cali 1971 - were held in Cali, Colombia, from 30 July to 13 August 1971.
 A total of 2,935 athletes from 32 countries participated in 17 sports.
-(One source put the number of competing athletes at 4,000.)

 Host city selection

 Three cities submitted bids to host the 1971 Pan American Games that were recognized by the Pan American Sports Organization.
 On 22 July 1967, Cali was selected over Santiago and Champ, Missouri by a vote of 12 to 11 to 6, respectively, by PASO at its general assembly, held at the Manitoba Medical College in Winnipeg, Canada, to host the VI Pan American Games.